neldajohn/INTRO_TO_IM/midtermProject/journal.md

     return check;
   }
 ```
-In the end, this was the outcome I got:
+In the end, this was the outcome I got was the one below:
 ![](Media/game.gif)

 #### What worked: